·New Executive Arts Leadership role available in 2020

 Who will you be working with?

-You will work closely with the organisation’s Chair and Board, its Artistic Director and NZDC’s diverse and talented creative, production, producing, marketing and administrative teams, with the dancers at the heart of the Company.
-You will have extensive outside contact with various funders, potential funders, national and international arts community representatives and colleagues, political figures in both central and local governments, and their administrative bodies.
+You will work closely with the organisation’s Chair and Board, the Executive Director and NZDC’s diverse and talented creative, production, producing, marketing and administrative teams, with the dancers at the heart of the Company.
+You will have extensive outside contact with various dancers, choreographers, designers, companies, artistic and festival directors, venues, funders, and local, national and international arts community representatives and colleagues.

 Who do we envisage attracting to the role?